 Going to court is a daunting experience.
-We’ve all seen a ton of movies and TV shows where this plays a key role and none of them make it look particularly fun.
+We’ve all seen movies and TV shows where this plays a key role and none of them make it look particularly fun.
 While divorce hearings can be scary, it helps to go in with an idea of what to expect.

 If you and your spouse are on good terms or can act civil to one another, it’s possible to avoid divorce hearings altogether.
-Many couples divide property, agree on maintenance support, and establish a parenting plan without going in front of a judge.
+Many couples divide property, agree on maintenance support, and establish parenting plans without going in front of a judge.

 Mediation, arbitration, and other tools exist to facilitate this.
 That is, unfortunately, not the case in every situation.
-Sometimes divorce court is a necessity.
+Though most cases don’t go to trial, sometimes divorce court is a necessity.

 Before you ever get to court, you must pass through a number of steps.
 In order to get to divorce hearings, you have to check off a variety of boxes.